 Why is Rodrigues Different

 My thanks to Tourism Rodrigues who kindly hosted me on this trip.
-I flew to Rodrigues Island via Mauritius with Air Mauritius.
-I stayed at La Belle Rodriguaise and at Villa Evasion.
+I flew to Rodrigues Island via Mauritius with Air Mauritius and stayed at La Belle Rodriguaise and also at Villa Evasion.
 All thoughts and opinions are entirely my own.